Heizregister/drossel-mongoose/README.md

 [![NPM](https://nodei.co/npm/drossel.png)](https://nodei.co/npm/drossel/)

 ## What is this?
 drossel add value similar to the HTTP status code, on the results of the mongoose.
-This module is repeat irresponsible update.
-I recommended to hobby use only (´・ω・`)

 ## Install
 step1: npm install